murphnomer/CSB340_CPUScheduler/Report.md

 ### Shortest Job First

 This algorithm is a variation of the above described Priority algorithm.
 The priority in this case is the length of the process job duration.
 As the title states the highest priority goes to the shortest duration.
 There is a preemptive and non-preemptive version.
 The algorithm in this report is the non-preemptive implementation.

+TODO: Mike add impementation details here

 ### Round-Robin